 Sriracha Chili Sauce: You might be surprised at the prices for grocery items.
 I often find staples, including condiments, less expensive online than at our local grocery store.
 With free shipping and no gas expense, it may make sense to do some comparison shopping.

 Prepare Your Family for Survival: How to Be Ready for Any Emergency or Disaster Situation: This book will teach you the basics of water and food storage – where to start and what to work toward – as well as 72-hour kits and evacuation plans.
 This book includes numerous helpful guides to follow not only before an emergency, but during an emergency as well.
 Read my review:11 Ways to Prepare Your Family for Survival.

 LifeStraw Family Water Purifier: The LifeStraw Family contains no chemicals, no batteries and no moving parts to wear out.
 It features a a high flow rate and is the perfect solution to your portable water purification needs – whether bugging in or bugging out.
 As of this writing, shipping is free.

 LifeStraw Personal Water Filter: The LifeStraw is considered the most advanced, compact, ultra light personal water filter available.
 It contains no chemicals or iodinated resin, no batteries and no moving parts to break or wear out.
 It weighs only 2oz. making it perfect for the prepper.
 For more information, see my LifeStraw review.

 Prepper’s Guide to Food Storage: This modestly priced book is about food: What to store, how to store it and best practices.
 It is a roadmap for showing ordinary citizens that long-term food storage is not something that will overwhelm or burden the family budget.
 I wrote this book and am proud of it.
-The eBook version is only 99 cents.
+The eBook print version is available.

 The monthly specials at Emergency Essentials feature discounts of up to 45% off sometimes a bit more.